balena-io/balena-cli/INSTALL-LINUX.md

 ### build, deploy

-These commands require [Docker](https://docs.docker.com/install/overview/) or [balenaEngine](https://www.balena.io/engine/) to be available (on a local or remote machine).
-Most users will follow [Docker's installation instructions](https://docs.docker.com/install/overview/) to install Docker on the same workstation (laptop) as the balena CLI.
-The [advanced installation options](./INSTALL-ADVANCED.md) document describes other possibilities.
+These commands require [Docker](https://docs.docker.com/install/overview/) or [balenaEngine](https://www.balena.io/engine/) to be available on a local or remote machine.
+Most users will follow [Docker's installation instructions](https://docs.docker.com/install/overview/) to install Docker on the same workstation as the balena CLI.
+The [advanced installation options](./INSTALL-ADVANCED.md#additional-dependencies) document describes other possibilities.

 ### balena ssh